meithecatte/cursedfs/README.md

 lot of reserved sectors and put the ext2 into the reserved sectors.
 This works because the filesystems choose different places to put their superblock: FAT uses the very first sector, while ext2 leaves the first kilobyte unused.

+# Can I write to the filesystems?

+Yes!
+When I first decided to do this, I thought writing to the image would surely break everything, but as it turns out, the method I've found means the filesystems don't conflict.